fuzzc0re/libartificial/README.md

 ## Prerequisites

-Works with gcc and clang.
+Works with gcc and clang on Linux and macOS.

 All functions and their examples should run through lldb, gdb and valgrind without any errors.